adhitht/auorora/README.md

 The pose correction pipeline enables users to adjust and modify human poses in images through landmark manipulation.

 **Pipeline Components**:
 1. **Object Detection & Segmentation**: Utilizes MagicTouch to detect objects in user-selected regions.
+Mediapipe to map the original keypoints
 2. **Object Extraction**: Extracts the foreground object patch from the original image based on depth.
 3. **Background Restoration**: The original region where the object was removed is inpainted using LaMa (dilated convolution) for structural restoration
 4. **Object Placement**: Seamless integration of transformed regions with original image context